 Tammy is a fourth-generation fiber artist who enjoys sharing her passion with everyone she meets.
 Her love of sheep, wool, writing, and inspiring others to learn led her on the path of running her own business, Goldieknots Montana, which specializes in Montana grown wool, locally processed yarn and spinning fiber, and Made in Montana handmade gift items, as well as educational programming in fiber arts, ranging from fiber preparation to completed projects which she lovingly refers to as “Fleece to Fashion.”

-She participated in the Montana Art’s Council’s MAP Program in 2016 and has taught fiber-related classes throughout the state of Montana.
-She is a member of the Montana Association of Weavers and Spinners, current member and past Secretary and Co-Chair of the Prairie Handspinners Guild in Billings, MT, a member and Secretary of the Lincoln Council for the Arts, and recently began the Lincoln Fiber Circle in her new home of Lincoln, MT.
+She participated in the Montana Art’s Council’s MAP Program in 2016 and has taught fiber-related classes throughout the state of Montana, and this year heads out on the road to Ashville, NC to teach at SAFF (SouthEastern Animal Fiber Fair).
+She is a current board member and newsletter editor of the Montana Association of Weavers and Spinners, current member and past Secretary and Co-Chair of the Prairie Handspinners Guild in Billings, MT, a member and Secretary of the Lincoln Council for the Arts, and recently began the Lincoln Fiber Circle in her new home of Lincoln, MT.